freignat91/mlearning/README.md

     - click on "Select ant" button and then on the graphic space to select an ant
     - click on "AddFoods" button and then on the graphic space to add a food group
   - menu "File":
+    - "Restart with 2 nests": (re)start a new simulation from the beginning with 2 nests
-    - "Restart": (re)start a new simulation from the beginning
+    - "Restart with 4 nests": (re)start a new simulation from the beginning with 4 nests
     - "Export sample": export max 10000 trained sample of the selected ant to file (the file is created on server side ./test/testant.json)
   - checkboxes:
     - display: hide or display the graphical simulation to spear cpu time when long computation
-    - contact circles: if checked, show circles when ants of the same nest are in contact (less than vision length / 4) and when there in scoot mode (not car rying food, not panic, not fighting, not trace up pheromone)
-    - fight circles:if checked, show circles when ants are fighting
+    - fight circles: if checked, show circles when ants are fighting
     - Food renew:
       - not checked: stop the food to be replaced in the existing groups when they reach the nest
       - checked: (re)start to replace food in the existing groups when they reach the nest